You may be wondering why we have developed so many types of granulated oxidizers, known more commonly as pool shock.

 You can use the pool shocks listed above for vinyl pools, or try these two oxidizers, strong but gentle pool shocks.

-Instant Liquid Chlorine – A highly granulated form of calcium hypochlorite, our Instant Liquid Pool shock needs no pre-dissolving, and is much safer to store and handle than sodium hypochlorite, or liquid forms of chlorine.
-Pours easily from its specially designed bottle.
+Instant Liquid Chlorine – A highly granulated form of calcium hypochlorite, our Instant Liquid Pool shock needs no pre-dissolving, and is much safer to store and handle than sodium hypo, or liquid chlorine.
+Pours easily from a specially designed bottle.

 Super Shock and Swim – The big brother of regular Shock and Swim, also known as Sock-It ®, made by Arch Chemicals.
 Fast dissolving formula is pH balanced and leaves nearly no residue after oxidation is complete.

 A concrete pool has a shell of gunite or shotcrete, covered with a waterproof layer of plaster, sometimes mixed with quartz, pebble or bead aggregates for added strength, color and texture.